-But it wasn’t until I got my camera out to take a picture of the wave that I noticed her – a big, beautiful black bear and her two cubs – and no I don’t have any proof.
+At the same spot where I was standing were the ruins of a former shepherd’s shelter.
+I turned around and read the blurb about them but it wasn’t until I got my camera out to take a picture of the wave that I noticed her.
+A big, beautiful black bear and her two cubs.
+And no I don’t have any proof – just the memory of my thumping heart.

 I was all alone.
 It was about ten in the morning and there wasn’t another car in the Kejimkujik parking lot when I pulled in.
 I in fact had congratulated myself of having the place to myself.

-A good part of the hiking in Kejimkujik National Park was great.
-I loved the desolate beauty of the place – wild flowers galore including the orchids above that I’d never seen before, rocky beaches, stunted trees and spectacular ocean vistas.
+Much of the hiking in Kejimkujik National Park Seaside is superb.
+I loved the desolate beauty of the place – wild flowers galore including the orchids pictured above that I’d never seen before, rocky beaches, stunted trees and spectacular ocean vistas.

 I had planned to hike about a kilometre out to the start of a 5.5 kilometre loop hike, do it and then call it a day.
 I was about 80% done with the loop – making good time even with lots of photo stops.